 As you start to use Learnosity, there are a few core concepts that are worth explaining on their own.
 These concepts tend to run throughout the Learnosity tools, and are core to how to create, manage, deliver and report against content and student assessments.

 Learnosity provides the building blocks required to assemble and deliver rich, online assessments at scale.
 These are used within the core areas of EdTech products: authoring content, delivering assessments and analyzing results.
 There are three core areas of any learning product that you would choose to integrate the Learnosity tools into (more about best practices here can be found in our Technical Use Cases section).
 The parts of your product that you would generally integrate Learnosity into are as follows.

 The authoring part of your product may be your own Content Management System (CMS) or the Learnosity Author Site.
 It's the core location where internal subject matter experts, or in some products, teachers craft educational content (Questions, Features, Items, Activities - more on those later) using Learnosity authoring tools.
 Content is stored in a Learnosity Item bank, ready to deliver assessments.

 Within student facing educational websites, Learnosity's tools help deliver a diverse range of rich assessments.
 The tools are intuitive, customizable, scalable, available on multiple platforms, and accessible to the broad spectrum of users with disabilities.
 Student responses and scores are captured back to Learnosity, ready for your analytics and reporting needs.

 The assessment results can then be presented for analysis through Learnosity’s reporting tools.
 Students can be shown how they performed in tests; teachers can be shown how a class performed; authors can infer how effective their Questions were at measuring the capabilities of a user base.

 Item Bank Concepts

-At the center of Learnosity’s functionality are Questions - manually and autoscored - that allow you to deliver any one of 60+ Question types to your end-user.
+At the center of Learnosity’s functionality are Questions that allow you to deliver any one of 60+ Question types to your end-user.
 Authors use Learnosity’s visual authoring tools to create Questions.
 Questions can be manually or automatically scored.

 Questions and Features are grouped and laid out into containers we call Items.
 An Item might be used to: